 8. Wear a natural insect repellent particularly one that is heavy with essential oils.

-Have you used coconut oil on insect bites and stings before?
+Have you used coconut oil on bug bites and stings before?
 Did it help?
 Any tips on preventing insects bites and stings that I missed here?
 We would love to hear from you in the comment!